 The major motivation of this research is to demonstrate a means of achieving correctness in a scripting language reimplementation.
-However, we are also able to increase the performance of our compiled code, compared to the interpreter in the PHP system.
+However, we are also able to increase the performance of our compiled code, compared to the PHP system's interpreter.

-The PHP designers use a small benchmark [24], consisting of eighteen simple functions, iterated a large number of times, to test the speed of the PHP interpreter.
+The PHP designers use a small benchmark (27), consisting of eighteen simple functions, iterated a large number of times, to test the speed of the PHP interpreter.

-We compared the generated code from phc with the PHP interpreter, version 5.2.3.
-We used Linux kernel version 2.6.24-20 on an Intel Core 2 Duo, clocked at 2.13Ghz, with 2GB of RAM and a 2MB cache per CPU.
-The PHP system was compiled with gcc version 4.1, using -03.
+We compared the generated code from phc with the PHP system's interpreter, version 5.2.3.
+We used Linux kernel version 2.6.29.2 on an Intel Xeon 5138 with four cores12, rated at 2.13Ghz (clocked at 1.6 Ghz), with 12GB of RAM and a 1MB cache per CPU.
+Both our compiled code and the PHP system were compiled with gcc version 4.4.0, using -03 -NDEBUG compiler flags.

-Figure 1a shows the execution time of our generated code relative to the PHP interpreter. phc compiled code performs faster on 15 out of 18 tests.
-The final column is the arithmetic mean of the speedups, showing that we have achieved a speed-up of 1.53.
-In Figure 1b, our metric is memory usage, measured using the spacetime measure of the Valgrind [18] massif tool.
+Figure 2 shows the execution time of our generated code relative to the PHP interpreter. phc compiled code performs faster on 16 out of 18 tests.
+The final column is the arithmetic mean of the speedups, showing that we have achieved a total speedup of 1.55.
+In Figure 3, our metric is memory usage, measured using the space-time measure of Valgrind's (21) massif tool (version 3.2).
 Our graph shows the per-test relative memory usage of one implementation over the other.
-The final column is the arithmetic mean of the speedups, showing a reduction of 1.30.
+The final column is the arithmetic mean of the reductions in memory usage, showing a reduction of 1.30.